 Being on the same page financially really helps to strengthen your finances and your relationship.
 Use these four steps to help you get started.

-Cost to achieve goals.
+Consider the cost to achieve goals.
 Determine the cost of each goal and the amount that needs to be saved each month to achieve it on time.
 For example, if you want $10,000 for the down payment and closing costs on a house in three years, you need to save $278 a month ($10,000 divided by 36).